 17 Oct, Ps 104:1-9 (or 91).
 Together in Song 65, ‘Send forth your spirit O God’, will be familiar to many groups, so will be a good choice.
 However, the verses are not those chosen in the Lectionary.
 Easy.
 Just add pointing to the text of the first nine verses to suit the double tone provided in the music edition.

 - At WVUC: Supporting the International Day for the Eradication of Poverty, we sing Psalm 41 (extracts) to a local tune.
 Refrain is the Paraguayan On the poor show your mercy, from PFAS 9 by Pablo Sosa arranged John Bell.

 24 Oct, Ps 34:1-8 (or 126).
-We will use the refrain by Jane Marshall from The New Century Hymnal — Happy are those who take refuge in God.
+We have recently used the refrain by Jane Marshall from The New Century Hymnal — Happy are those who take refuge in God.
 This time we turn to a simple refrain used locally for some years, Taste and see the glory of God.

 7 Nov, Ps 127 (or 146).
 Few will be able to marshal the vocal resources to do justice to the lovely Nisi Dominus, Salmo di Visperas 9 (‘Unless the Lord’, Vespers psalm no 9, odd verses only) by Tomas Luis de Victoria.
 Fear not.
 Isaac Everett comes to the rescue with ‘Unless God builds a house’ in The Emergent Psalter.
 Piano music is a free download, but you will need to do something musically cool with the verses.
 Call me.